New council homes FAQs

 Working with residents means we can deliver homes that meet our residents’ needs, be clear about how residents can benefit from new council homes, and enhance the local area through great design and improved shared spaces.

 We work with residents from site identification through to consultation, design, planning, and delivery.
-Our residents help us design the look and feel of new homes and amenities that help make their communities stronger, safer, and more rewarding places to live that work for them.
+Our residents help us design the look and feel of new homes and amenities that help make their communities stronger, safer, and more rewarding places to live.

 What are the biggest challenges in building new council homes in Southwark?

 A big challenge we face is finding suitable sites to build on.
 Southwark is a densely built up borough, and most available space is already being used.
-This is why we are placing a particular focus on innovative solutions to building new council homes, such as upwards extensions on existing buildings.
+This is why we are coming up with innovative solutions to building new council homes.

 Why is the council building new homes?

 We are in the midst of a national housing crisis in which London and Southwark are particularly hard hit.
-As of July 2021 we have more than 15,000 households on our waiting lists, half of these including children.
-We have over 3,200 households in temporary accommodation, many in severely overcrowded accommodation and sometimes entire families in a single room.
+As of September 2022 we have more than 16,500 households on our housing waiting lists, and over 3,400 households in temporary accommodation.
+Many are in severely overcrowded accommodation and sometimes there are entire families in a single room.
 This is unacceptable.

-There is a very real human cost behind these figures, therefore we have a moral duty to explore all the options available to us to build as many new council homes as we can, to support our residents who are in desperate need of a safe, secure home.
+There is a very real human cost behind these figures, and we have a moral duty to explore all the options available to us to build as many new council homes as we can.
+By building new council homes we can support our residents who are in desperate need of a safe, secure home.

 Is the council buying more land to build on?